mateuszmidor/DevOpsStudy/Envoy/golang_wasm_filter_read_config/README.md

 This example configures Envoy to forward requests from localhost:9090 to localhost:8080, and employs a WASM filter that:
 1. prints request headers to Envoy log
-2. adds custom header `x-wasm-filter` to the reponse.
+2. adds custom header `x-wasm-filter` to the response.
 The header value is read from plugin configuration in [envoy.yaml](./envoy.yaml)

 Based on: